 The contact center industry is experiencing a growth in innovative new technologies.
 At the core of these new technologies are changing customer demands and preferences.
 Offering these capabilities can be a great way for service centers to gain a competitive edge.
-I recently wrote about some of these in 5 Call Center Technologies Heating Up Customer Service.

 Research indicates consumers strongly prefer the telephone channel and having their issues resolved quickly.
 Accordingly, 27% of respondents said they are extremely likely to use intelligent call-back technology, which eliminates hold times in call centers.
 Smartphone applications and video aren’t far behind, driven by evolving global trends.